Braves vs. Mariners Player Props Betting Odds

 Acuna Stats

-- Acuna hopes to build on a nine-game hitting streak in this matchup.
-During his last 10 games he is hitting .317 with two doubles, five home runs, five walks and six RBI.
+- Acuna has recorded a base hit in 10 games in a row.
+During his last 10 outings he is hitting .375 with two doubles, five home runs, five walks and six RBI.

 Acuna Recent Games